oasis-tcs/openc2-oc2ls/oc2ls.md

 The list of Actions in [Section 3.3.1.1](#3311-action) SHALL NOT be extended.

 Targets, defined in [Section 3.3.1.2](#3312-target), MAY be extended.
-Extended Target names MUST begin with a namespace identifier followed by a colon (":").
+Extended Target names MUST be prefixed with a namespace identifier followed by a colon (":").

 **Example:**
 In this example Command, the extended Target, `rule_number`, is defined within the Stateless Packet Filtering Profile with the namespace identifier, `slpf`.